-eTuk USA is on a mission to help strengthen Denver’s community, bolster emerging neighborhoods and ease parking woes.
+eTuk Ride is on a mission to help strengthen Denver’s community, bolster emerging neighborhoods and ease parking woes.
 That’s a big feat, but they believe smaller and simpler is better.
 Their answer is six-seat, electric-powered, completely modernized rickshaws.

-In 2015, friends Walid Mourtada, Colin Sommer and Michael Fox launched eTuk USA after a trip to Guatemala.
+In 2015, friends Walid Mourtada, Colin Sommer and Michael Fox launched eTuk Ride after a trip to Guatemala.
 Memories of cruising across towns in three-wheeled buggies left the entrepreneurs with an idea: Why not create a similar, more sustainable version for urban cities in America?
 The three men had lived in Denver for more than 15 years, so the question of where the vehicles would be made was moot: They’d have to be manufactured in The Mile High City.
 “The guys have a very Coloradan, local-grown spirit,” says Lewis Davis, eTuk’s general manager.

 They aimed to help solve the “last-mile concept,” which refers to the difficulty of getting people in big cities from train and bus stations to their destinations.
 They do this by circulating eTuks downtown as well as in surrounding neighborhoods and shuttling people for free.
 “We don’t want to price anyone out,” says Lewis.